CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

     !!! note "Scheduled Task"

-        Refreshing Episode data happens automatically as a [scheduled task](), __unless__ the Series is marked as `Unmonitored`.
+        Refreshing Episode data happens automatically as a [scheduled task](./scheduler.md), __unless__ the Series is marked as `Unmonitored`.

 3. Open the "Episode Data" tab - there should now be either 62 or 80 Episodes, depending on whether you have turned on or off the Specials syncing.

-    !!! tip "Editing the Episode Data"

-        You can edit any fields in this table and save the changes by clicking the blue save icon in the left-most column, or by clicking the `Save All Changes` button.

 ### Source Images
 4. Open the "Files" tab.
 This tab has shows image information for all Source Images for each Episode of the Series.
-Since we just added Breaking Bad, all images should show as missing.
+Since we just added _Breaking Bad_, all images should show as missing.

 5. For Season 1 Episode 1, click the small TMDb logo.
 This will launch a browser